Substra/substra-documentation/docs/source/how-to/using-substra/api_tokens_generation.rst

    * doesn't allow for a precise lifetime or separating concerns by creating one token per purpose

-   * may surprise or limite you through its underlying automated session management
+   * may surprise or limit you through its underlying automated session management

    * can encourage using cleartext passwords, which can end up shared in version control.

    For these reasons, it is possible for Substra node administrators to disable "implicit login" and force users to generate tokens in the web app.

-   Whatever the situation, you should use a mechanism to ensure credentials are kept out of view, for instance by reading secret files or environment variables at runtime.
+   Whatever the situation, you should use a mechanism to ensure credentials are kept out of view, for instance by reading secret files or environment variables at runtime (see :ref:`client configuration howto`)

 .. warning::